giellalt/giellalt.github.io/proof/gramcheck/install.md

 ## Installing the grammarchecker integrated in LibreOffice on Linux

-We assume you already installed LibreOffice on Linux.
+We assume you already installed LibreOffice on Linux (do not use Snap packages).

 These commands install both the spellchecker and the grammarchecker